 Dual bands are better than one

-Remember how I said wifi signals are radio signals?
-It’s time to introduce take the concept one step further with wifi radio frequencies.
+Remember how I said WiFi signals are radio signals?
+It’s time to take the concept one step further with WiFi radio frequencies.

 Depending on your device or computer, you can use either band, although older devices won’t be able to detect the 5GHz band.